Home/UFC

 via Getty

 Dana White is a name that is not new to the world of combat sports fans.
 The UFC head honcho has been a monumental figure behind the tremendous success of the UFC.
-One cannot imagine the game of MMA without the existence of the UFC CEO.
+One cannot imagine the game of MMA without the contributions of the UFC CEO.
 The man took a struggling fighting promotion and turned it into a fighting behemoth over the years.

 Was Dana White always ͏such a good businessman?
 Let’s delve into the backstory of the man who helped shape the MMA industry.
 Faste͏n your seatbelts as we ͏take you on a ride through Dana White’s past.

 Is Dana White from Connecticut?
+What is his nationality?

 ADVERTISEMENT